discord-rose/command-handler/README.md

 }
 ```

-### Paramater decorators
+### Parameter decorators

-Paramater decorators are used to pass data to the running method when a command has been ran
+Parameter decorators are used to pass data to the running method when a command has been ran

-The essential way this works is that you're giving the command handler a function that will be ran and positioned to your method based on the paramater
+The essential way this works is that you're giving the command handler a function that will be ran and positioned to your method based on the parameter

-You can create these with the `Decorators.createParamaterDecorator()` method
+You can create these with the `Decorators.createParameterDecorator()` method

 e.g let's make a database decorator